ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

  • We used a few basic options of sbatch, time, memory, job names and output log file.
 In reality, there are many many more options, have a quick look at sbatch --help out of interest.
 NeSI also has its own handy guide on how to submit a job [here](https://support.nesi.org.nz/hc/en-gb/articles/360000684396-Submitting-your-first-job).

 • Once `squeue` is empty, your job ran and what would have printed to your screen is into denovo.out.
-That should take about 30mn to run, so in the meantime, sit back and relax, we are getting to lunch!
+That should take about 1h to run, so in the meantime, sit back and relax, we'll get back to this after lunch!

 ### Analysing the data from our collaborative optimisation